Buddhist philosophy: Tiantai

 The schools of Buddhism that had existed in China prior to the emergence of the Tiantai are generally believed to represent direct transplantations from India, with little modification to their basic doctrines and methods.
 The Tiantai school, founded by Zhiyi (538–597), was the first truly unique Chinese Buddhist philosophical school.
-The doctrine of Tiantai was based on the ekayana or "one vehicle" doctrine taught in the Lotus Sutra and sought to bring together all Buddhist teachings and texts into a comprehensively inclusive hierarchical system, which placed the Lotus Sutra at the top of this hierarchy.
+Tiantai doctrine sought to bring together all Buddhist teachings into a comprehensive system based on the ekayana ("one vehicle") doctrine taught in the Lotus Sutra.

-Tiantai's metaphysics is an immanent holism, which sees every phenomenon, moment or event as conditioned and manifested by the whole of reality.
+Tiantai's metaphysics is an immanent holism, which sees every phenomenon (dharma) as conditioned and manifested by the whole of reality (the totality of all other dharmas).
 Every instant of experience is a reflection of every other, and hence, suffering and nirvana, good and bad, Buddhahood and evildoing, are all "inherently entailed" within each other.
-Each moment of consciousness is simply the Absolute itself, infinitely immanent and self-reflecting.

-This metaphysics is entailed in the Tiantai teaching of the "three truths", which is an extension of the Mādhyamaka two truths doctrine.
-The three truths are: the conventional truth of appearance, the truth of emptiness (shunyata) and the third truth of 'the exclusive Center' (但中 danzhong) or middle way, which is beyond conventional truth and emptiness.
+Tiantai metaphysics is entailed in their teaching of the "three truths", which is an extension of the Mādhyamaka two truths doctrine.
+The three truths are: the conventional truth of appearance, the truth of emptiness and the third truth of 'the exclusive Center' (但中 danzhong) or middle way, which is beyond conventional truth and emptiness.
 This third truth is the Absolute and expressed by the claim that nothing is "Neither-Same-Nor-Different" than anything else, but rather each 'thing' is the absolute totality of all things manifesting as a particular, everything is mutually contained within each thing.
-Everything is a reflection of 'The Ultimate Reality of All Appearances'(諸法實相 zhufashixiang) and each thought "contains three thousand worlds".
+Everything is a reflection of "The Ultimate Reality of All Appearances" (諸法實相 zhufashixiang) and each thought "contains three thousand worlds".
 This perspective allows the Tiantai school to state such seemingly paradoxical things as "evil is ineradicable from the highest good, Buddhahood."
-Moreover, in Tiantai, nirvana and samsara are ultimately the same; as Zhiyi writes, "A single, unalloyed reality is all there is – no entities whatever exist outside of it."
+Moreover, in Tiantai, nirvana and samsara are ultimately the same; as Zhiyi writes, "a single, unalloyed reality is all there is – no entities whatever exist outside of it."

-Though Zhiyi did write "One thought contains three thousand worlds", this does not entail idealism.
-According to Zhiyi, "The objects of the [true] aspects of reality are not something produced by Buddhas, gods, or men.
+While Zhiyi did write "one thought contains three thousand worlds", this does not entail idealism.
+According to Zhiyi, "the objects of the [true] aspects of reality are not something produced by Buddhas, gods, or men.
 They exist inherently on their own and have no beginning" (The Esoteric Meaning, 210).
 This is then a form of realism, which sees the mind as real as the world, interconnected with and inseparable from it.
-In Tiantai thought, ultimate reality is simply the phenomenal world of interconnected events or dharmas.
+In Tiantai thought, ultimate reality is simply the very phenomenal world of interconnected events or dharmas.

 Other key figures of Tiantai thought are Zhanran (711–782) and Siming Zhili (960–1028).
-Zhanran developed the idea that non-sentient beings have Buddha nature, since they are also a reflection of the Absolute.
+Zhanran developed the idea that non-sentient beings have buddha nature, since they are also a reflection of the Absolute.
 In Japan, this school was known as Tendai and was first brought to the island by Saicho.
+Tendai thought is more syncretic and draws on Huayan and East Asian Esoteric Buddhism.